norikra/fluent-plugin-norikra/README.md

       </default>
     </match>

 Additional field definitions and query registrations should be written in `<target TARGET_NAME>` sections.
+In each sections (or also in 'default'), you can specify `auto_field false` to suppress field number which increasing infinitely.

     <default>
       ... # for all of access logs